hyperspy/hyperspy/doc/user_guide/tools.rst

 * :py:class:`~.signals.eels.EELSSpectrum`
 * :py:class:`~.signals.spectrum_simulation.SpectrumSimulation`

-The data is stores in the :py:attr:`~.signal.Signal.data` attribure, the original parameters in the :py:attr:`~.signal.Signal.original_parameters` attribute, the mapped parameters in the :py:attr:`~.signal.Signal.mapped_parameters` attribute and the axes information (incluiding calibration) can be accessed (and modified) in the :py:attr:`~.signal.Signal.axes_manager` attribute.
+The data is stores in the :py:attr:`~.signal.Signal.data` attribute, the original parameters in the :py:attr:`~.signal.Signal.original_parameters` attribute, the mapped parameters in the :py:attr:`~.signal.Signal.mapped_parameters` attribute and the axes information (incluiding calibration) can be accessed (and modified) in the :py:attr:`~.signal.Signal.axes_manager` attribute.
 All the methods of the class provides functionality.

 Transforming between signal subclasses